plutov/packagemain/05-tensorflow-image-recognition/README.md

 In this video we'll use one of them, called Inception to recognize an image. https://github.com/tensorflow/models/tree/master/research/inception/inception

-We'll build a small command line application that takes any JPG image as input and outputs labels in order.
+We'll build a small command line application that takes URL to an image as input and outputs labels in order.

 First of all we need to install TensorFlow, and here Docker can be really helpful, because installation of Tensorflow may be complicated.
-There is a Docker image with Tensorflow, but without Go, so I found an image with Tensorflow plus Go.
+There is a Docker image with Tensorflow, but without Go, so I found an image with Tensorflow plus Go to reduce my Dockerfile.

 Docker:
 https://github.com/ctava/tensorflow-go